Ioannis Kapodistrias: Administration

-Opposition, Hydriot rebellion and the Battle of Poros
+Opposition and the Battle of Poros

 George Finlay's 1861 History of Greek Revolution records that by 1831 Kapodistrias's government had become hated, chiefly by the independent Maniates, but also by part of the Roumeliotes and the rich and influential merchant families of Hydra, Spetses and Psara.
 Their interests gradually were identified with the English policy and the most influential of them consisted the core of the so-called English Party.

 The French stance, which was in general moderate towards Kapodistrias, became more hostile after the July Revolution in 1830.

 The Hydriots' customs dues were the chief source of the municipalities' revenue, so they refused to hand these over to Kapodistrias.
 It appears that Kapodistrias had refused to convene the National Assembly and was ruling as a despot, possibly influenced by his Russian experiences.
 The municipality of Hydra instructed Admiral Miaoulis and Mavrocordatos to go to Poros and to seize the Hellenic Navy's fleet there.
 This Miaoulis did, the intention being to prevent a blockade of the islands, so for a time it seemed as if the National Assembly would be called.

 Kapodistrias called on the British and French corps to support him in putting down the rebellion, but they refused to do so, and only the Russian Admiral Pyotr Ivanovich Ricord took his ships north to Poros.
 Colonel (later General) Kallergis took a half-trained force of Hellenic Army regulars and a force of irregulars in support.
 With less than 200 men, Miaoulis was unable to make much of a fight; Fort Heideck on Bourtzi Island was overrun by the regulars and the corvette Spetses (once Laskarina Bouboulina's Agamemnon) was sunk by Ricord's force.
 Encircled by the Russians in the harbor and Kallergis's force on land, Poros surrendered.
 Miaoulis was forced to set charges in the flagship Hellas and the corvette Hydra, blowing them up when he and his handful of followers returned to Hydra.
 Kallergis's men were enraged by the loss of the ships and sacked Poros, carrying off plunder to Nafplion.

 The loss of the best ships in the fleet crippled the Hellenic Navy for many years, but it also weakened Kapodistrias's position.
 He did finally call the National Assembly but his other actions triggered more opposition and this led to his downfall.